erik-adelbert/aoc/2024/README.md

 It feels like I'm close—but not quite there yet!

 `<EDIT>` i'm commiting the version i'm currently working on.
-It is not done yet (but what is done is blazingly fast) and I don't know *for sure* if it can be done this way.
+It is not done yet (but what is done is blazing fast) and I don't know *for sure* if it can be done this way.

 ## Day 7